retrography/data-management/outline.markdown

 - Read Kitchin Ch.
 3
 - Skim [Open data: Unlocking innovation and performance with liquid information](http://www.mckinsey.com/insights/business_technology/open_data_unlocking_innovation_and_performance_with_liquid_information)
 - Have a look at: [The Open Data Handbook](http://opendatahandbook.org)
+-

+Activities: Discussing the project.
+No special preparation required, but be ready to present your project.

 ***